 4. Transfer Rate

-Your call center’s Transfer Rate highlights how often a customer needs to be redirected to a better skilled or better fit agent for their needs.
-Measured as a percentage, a high transfer rate indicates your operation could benefit from a detailed audit of your entire inbound call flow and processes.
-Transfer rate can speak to your system itself; is your IVR & automation system directing customers to the direct department?
+Your call center’s transfer rate highlights how often a customer needs to be redirected to a better skilled or better-fitting agent for their needs.
+Measured as a percentage, a high transfer rate indicates your operation could benefit from a detailed audit of your entire inbound call flow and process.
+Transfer rate can also speak to the efficacy of your contact center software and setup: are your IVR and automation system directing customers to the direct department?
 Is your LMS ineffectiveness resulting in high transfer rates?

-High transfer rates make for inefficiency within your call center.
-Needing multiple employees to solve one issue is bad for any business– and this is especially true in an industry where customer want instant solutions.
+Similar to a poor FCR, high transfer rates reflect inefficiency within your call center.
+(In fact, a higher FCR is directly correlated with a lower transfer rate.)
+Needing multiple employees to solve one issue is bad for any business—and this is especially true in an environment where customers want instant solutions.